gkudelis/gkudelis.github.io/posts/_prime-number-generator.md

 Finally, if we see that we haven't found a prime factor of our candidate we know that the candidate is in fact a prime number, so we `yield` it and append to the list of known primes.
-Since `count` produces an infinite sequence this generator function will produce and infinite sequence of prime numbers as well.
+Since `itertools.count` produces an infinite sequence this generator function will produce and infinite sequence of prime numbers as well.

 ### Lazy sieve